ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 🔔 Inadequate authorization is such a common mistake that *Broken Access Control* is 2017 OWASP Top 10 #5, *Incorrect Authorization* is 2019 CWE Top 25 #33 ([CWE-863](https://cwe.mitre.org/data/definitions/863.html)), and *Missing Authorization* is 2019 CWE Top 25 #34 ([CWE-862](https://cwe.mitre.org/data/definitions/862.html)).

 Of course, if something requires authorization, that means there should first have been some kind of authentication to ensure that the request was from whom they claimed to be.
-Thoroughly check how you handle authentication, and where practical, use well-respected libraries or frameworks to do it.
+Thoroughly check how you handle authentication, and where practical, use well-respected services, libraries, or frameworks to do it.

-🔔 Inadequate authentication is such a common mistake that *Broken Authentication* is 2017 OWASP Top 10 #2 and 2019 CWE Top 25 #13.
-It is [CWE-287](https://cwe.mitre.org/data/definitions/287.html), *Improper Authentication*. *Missing Authentication for (specifically a) Critical Function* is CWE Top 25 #36 ([CWE-306](https://cwe.mitre.org/data/definitions/306.html)).
+🔔 Inadequate authentication is such a common mistake that *Broken Authentication* is 2017 OWASP Top 10 #2, 2021 CWE Top 25 #14, and 2019 CWE Top 25 #13.
+It is [CWE-287](https://cwe.mitre.org/data/definitions/287.html), *Improper Authentication*. *Missing Authentication for (specifically a) Critical Function* is 2021 CWE Top 25 #11 and 2019 CWE Top 25 #36 ([CWE-306](https://cwe.mitre.org/data/definitions/306.html)).

 We will later discuss various tools for verification.
 While tools can help find some problems, they are often *less* effective at finding authentication and authorization problems, because the tools don’t usually have enough information to determine *what is acceptable* and *what is not*.
 It helps to have tests that verify unauthorized requests are rejected, of course.
 But the most effective approach is ensuring that absolutely every input path is quickly authenticated and authorized where appropriate, so that manual review can easily assure reviewers that all cases are covered.